Mama Bird: History

 Gabriel Pascuzzi opened the restaurant on September 26, 2019.
 Soon after, Mama Bird closed temporarily because of smoke pollution complaints from neighbors.
 It reopened in November.

 In June 2020, the restaurant donated $3 for each bird sold to Know Your Rights Camp, during the George Floyd protests.
 During the COVID-19 pandemic, the restaurant had patio service, as of September 2020.

+Mama Bird closed permanently on January 26, 2025.
+Gabriel Pascuzzi converted the space into Bistecca Wood Fire Steakhouse, which is slated to close permanently in October 2026.

 Reception

 In 2019, Eater Portlands Alex Frane included Mama Bird in his list of sixteen "quintessential" restaurant and bars in Slabtown.
 In 2021, the website's Brooke Jackson-Glidden said "Mama Bird is a godsend, with grilled chicken and vegetables that have a refreshing element of creativity and finesse".